Batey Adventure- we had serious Zipline Fun!

 Some Background

-Our Tour — The Classic
+Our Zipline Tour — The Classic

-The Classic Tour has everything thing that I enjoy doing in one of my favorite areas of the island, and in only half a day.
+The Classic Ziplining Tour has everything thing that I enjoy doing in one of my favorite areas of the island, and in only half a day.
 We had done some hiking in Tanama River area with another company, so we knew how amazing this area is.

 At the meeting spot, there is an office (with bathrooms) where we signed the usual insurance paperwork.
 After taking care of business and getting some gear (helmet & headlamp), we hopped into a 4-wheel drive truck, and went down a bumpy road to the Tanama River, where the adventure started.
-I’m so glad that we didn’t have to walk up and down that steep hill to the river!

-After paddling through Cueva Portillo, Jorge suggested that we add an "extra" cave to our tour.
+After paddling through Cueva Portillo, Jorge suggested that we add a "extra" cave to our tour.
 Getting there required a bit of an uphill hike, but it was so worth it.
 Along the way, Jorge and Paul were telling us all about the plants, landscape, and the history of the land we passed.

 When we arrived at the cave (called Cerro Hueco), we had to enter through a small gap in the rock.
 Inside, the cave has a couple different chambers where we found lots of stalagmites, stalactites, columns, and (of course) some more bats.
 It was really beautiful.
-Some of the stalactites are hollow, and the different sized ones make different sounds when hit.
-Jorge and Paul gave us an impromptu drum concert by "playing" the walls of the cave.

 At this point, Jorge gave us the instructions that we would need in order to safely enjoy the ziplines.
 He explained the mechanics of ziplining, along with the safety aspects of the double-cable system, the trolleys, carabiners, harnesses, and safety lines we would be using.